 First of all, nothing about this is public.
 Pubic, maybe, but not public.
 You’re in an upscale, secure facility, with separate men’s and women’s sections.
-Only a certain number of appointments are taken at a time, meaning the baths are never packed with people.
-During my Turkish hammam experience, I shared the bathing room with only five other women—all ranging in age, size and shape, and varying levels of omg what have I gotten myself into?
+They only take a certain number of appointments at a time, meaning they never pack the baths with people.
+During my Turkish hammam experience, I shared the bathing room with only five other women.
+We all ranged in age, size and shape, and varying levels of omg what have I gotten myself into?

-However, during STEP 2: The explanation, we were told we could also wear a bra if that’s how we felt comfortable.
-But if your opinion matches that of every other woman I’ve ever met on the entire planet, NEVER IS A BRA THE COMFORTABLE OPTION.
+However, during Step 2: The explanation, they told us we could also wear a bra if that’s how we felt comfortable.
+But if your opinion matches that of every other woman I’ve ever met on the entire planet, never is a bra the comfortable option.

 Literally and figuratively.